 |Carpentarian Grasswren country (small creek line McNamara’s Rd)|

-The rare Carpentarian Grasswren was the bird I was most keen to see, and the place to see them is McNamara’s Rd.
-From Mount Isa we travelled along the Barkly Hwy for 66.5 km, and then turned right along McNamara’s Rd (-20.385202,139.350497, it was signposted ‘CSC Lady Annie Operations’).
+The rare Carpentarian Grasswren was the bird I was most keen to see, and the place to see them is McNamara’s Rd (marked as Gunpowder Rd on Google maps).
+From Mount Isa we travelled along the Barkly Hwy for 66.5 km, and then turned right along McNamara’s Rd (-20.385202,139.350497, it was signposted ‘CSC Lady Annie Operations’.
+Note also: as mentioned, McNamara’s Rd is marked as Gunpowder Rd on Google maps).
 Here Carpentarian Grasswren inhabits the Spinifex-covered plateaus either side of the road, particularly from 3.5 to 11 km from the Barkly Hwy.
 We concentrate our search at the following places:

 6.6 km from Barkly Hwy: we stopped at a breakaway on the right side of the road and then walked through an area scattered with termite mounds until we reached a Spinifex-dominated landscape 400 m east of the road – near where white quartzite protrudes through the Spinifex.
 After a bit of searching (mainly listening) we found a family of four Carpentarian Grasswren, providing fantastic views.
 Everyone commented how the field guides don’t do the bird aesthetic justice, particularly in terms of the rich-rufous coloration.
 It may be the most attractive of all the grasswren.
 The birds ran and hoped between clumps of Spinifex and, like other Grasswren I’ve seen, they seemed to have a preference for hanging around tree clusters that acted like small islands in a sea of Spinifex.